surya0180/Bdht-Documentation/README.md

 ```

 Hence the **installation** and setup of the project is **done completely**.
+## Project-Database
+### Our project has the ```database``` configuration of this type:

+* A table for each User/Doctor/Hospital
+* A table to store all the appointments of each user/patient
+* A table to store the doctor reviews
+* A table to store the hospital reviews
 ## Authentication

 ### How can a person signin.
 Follow these steps to signin: